riteshvg/thelearningproject/content/posts/2020-06-18-customer-journey-analytics.md

 \- Components : Basic building blocks (Dimensions, metrics, filters, date ranges)

 \- Filter : Subset of individuals based on characteristics (Segment).
 Person (Visitor); Session (Visit) and Event (Hit)

+### Customer Journey Analytics: Features

+Identity is set in schemas

+Dataset built upon schema

+Translates strings and numbers into dimension and metrics

+Features of cross - channel data

+Identity in CJA:

+\- Explain what is Person ID

+\- Select a customer ID

+\- Impact of using customer IDs

+One common ID (Person ID) to combine or stitch per visitor

+Work with Data in CJA

+\- CJA Data is based on top of AEP Data Structure

+\- Schema Data : Blueprint of data onboarded

+\-- String and numbers : Dimensions and metrics

+\- Unlimited variables

+\-- No limit of variables as there are no pros/evars

+\- Variable persistency

+\- A schema once created and data is loaded, it is locked

+\- No data loss

+\- Long tail values

+\- Query services in AEP to get all type of data